+Obviously, this is creating market turmoil and some pressures on mismanaged banks.
 This can't continue.
-The Federal Reserve and its peers need to get back to boring, Bagehotstyle central banking and stop trying to micromanage the entire economy.
+The Federal Reserve and its peers need to get back to boring, Bagehot-style central banking and stop trying to micromanage the entire economy.
 The mere attempt generates yet more problems.
-The free (or better than free) money environment they've created makes every other challenge worse.
+The free (or better than free) money environment they created makes every other challenge worse.
+Now we are paying the price.
+Would the market naturally price interest rates at 5.25%?
+We will never actually know, but my suspicion is "doubtful."
+Yet given where inflation is, I don't believe the Fed has a choice other than to maintain rates high enough to choke off inflation.